-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Submitted Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT

-ACT

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): pplies. (regardless of whether the writing C8B ACT with writing required C8B ACT with writing recommended

 C8B ACT with or without writing accepted X

-C8B If your institution will make use of the SAT in admission decisions for fall 2020 please indicate which ONE of the following applies (regin the admissions process: , ,
+C8B If your institution will make use of the SAT in admission decisions for r first-time, first-yea ır, degree-seeking

+for Fall 2021 please indicate which ONE of the following applies (reg in the admissions process: ardless of whether the Essay score will be used

 C8B SAT with Essay component required

 C8B SAT with Essay component recommended

 C8B SAT with or without Essay component accepted X

+•

-C8C Please indicate how your institution will use the SAT or ACT writing of component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C

 As a validity check on the application essay

-C8C No college policy as of now
+No college policy as of now

-C8C Not using essay component X Х
+C8C Not using essay component X X

-C8D In addition, does your institution use applicants' test scores for academic advising?
+${\color{red}\textbf{C8D}} \ \underline{\textbf{In addition}}, \ \text{does your institution use applicants' test scores for academic advising?}$

-C8D Yes No
+C8D Yes No X